TehLowLow/Adrenalina-by-Cranio-Creations-project-by-Gadolini-Mombellli-Nicolo/README.md

  The General Purpose
  ----------------------

- The purpose of this project is to develop the basics skills of team working, software design and problem solving needed by a junior engineer to be able to work under precise specifications and deadlines.
+ The purpose of this project is to develop the basic skills of team working, software design and problem solving needed by a junior engineer to be able to work under precise specifications and deadlines.
  This was achieved during the semester by having a couple of professors that on a weekly basis commissioned a task and evaluated the result the next week.